invertase/notifee/docs-react-native/react-native/docs/triggers.md

 };
 ```

-On Android, you have the option to create your trigger notification with Android's AlarmManger API:
+On Android, you have the option to create your trigger notification with Android's AlarmManager API:

 ```js
 const trigger: TimestampTrigger = {